 - Train: 2 hours, 20 minutes, £23+

 - Flight: 1 hour, £38+

 - Car: 4 hours, 195 miles (314 kilometers)

 London North Eastern Railway (LNER) runs services to Leeds Station from London Kings Cross every half hour.
 The trip takes about 2 hours and 20 minutes.
 The cheapest train fares are those designated "Advance."
 How far in advance depends upon the journey as most rail companies offer advance fares on a first come first served basis.
 Advance tickets are usually sold as one-way or "single" tickets.
 Whether or not you buy advance tickets, always compare the "single" ticket price to the round trip or "return" price as it is often cheaper to buy two single tickets rather than one round trip ticket.

 To find the cheapest fares, use the National Rail Enquiries Cheapest Fare Finder.
 If you plan ahead and you're flexible about when you travel you can save a lot of money.
 You may also be able to find a good deal using Rail Europe.

-National Express Coaches operate buses from London to Leeds from Victoria Coach StationBuses leave every half hour until 11:30 a.m. and then hourly until 8 p.m.
-The journey takes about four hours, 30 minutes.
-Bus tickets can be purchased online.
-Use the online fare finder to get the cheapest tickets.
+National Express Coaches operate busses from London to Leeds from Victoria Coach Station.
+Buses leave every half hour until 11:30 a.m. and then hourly until 8 p.m.
+The journey takes about 4 hours, 30 minutes and bus tickets can be purchased online.

 If you are really in a hurry, it is possible to fly into Leeds Bradford Airport from London Heathrow.
 The flight takes about an hour and can cost between £85 to close to £400 round trip.
 There are inexpensive bus and coach transfers from the airport to the city center, but by the time you factor in at least half an hour at each end of the journey (longer if the trip starts at Heathrow during the rush hour), you are really better off taking the train.